rapid7/insightconnect-workflows/workflows/Quarantine_Endpoint_with_Microsoft_Defender_ATP_from_Slack/help.md

 # Description

-This workflow will quarantine an endpoint in Microsoft Defender ATP from a Slack command.
-This workflow supports an endpoint in the form of an IP address.
+Quarantine an endpoint via IP address in Microsoft Defender ATP from a Slack command.

 Sample Slack Trigger Commands: